yashpunjabi/Steganography/README.md

 # SteganographyAndroid
-An android app to hide files within other files
+An android app to hide files within other files.

+Select a base image and a secret image to hide within that base image.
+The app will give you an image file that looks and behaves like the base image would.
+Send this file to someone you want to share the secret image with.
+They then run the file through the apps decoder to retrieve the secret image.
+To anyone else, the file just looks like the base image.

 Initial Screen